Key Takeaways

 How should you apply it for the most natural finish?

-I also think it looks better when skin prep is balanced rather than overly rich.
-On oily skin, I would keep moisturizer light, let it settle, then go in with a thin layer of foundation.
-If you apply it carefully, it looks much more refined than if you try to get maximum coverage in one thick pass.
+I also think it looks better when skin prep stays light rather than overly rich.
+On oily skin, I keep moisturizer minimal, let it settle fully, and then go in with a thin layer of foundation.
+Applied carefully, the result looks much more refined than if you try to get maximum coverage in one heavy pass.

 Does it work better with a brush, sponge, or fingers?

-For me, a brush is the best starting point if you want the finish to stay polished without wasting product.
-A brush gives you control, spreads the pigment evenly, and helps keep the coverage strong without needing too much.
+A brush is my first choice if you want a polished finish without over-applying.
+It gives you good control, spreads the pigment evenly, and helps you keep coverage strong without wasting product.

-A damp sponge works well if you want to soften the finish a little and make it look less dense.
-Fingers can work too, especially for smaller amounts, but I do not think they are the best method if your goal is the smoothest, most even result.
-If you want a more affordable benchmark for long-wear brush-applied foundation, you can also compare it with my Maybelline Super Stay Lumi-Matte Foundation review.
+A damp sponge works well if you want to soften the finish slightly and make it look a little less dense.
+Fingers can work for small areas, but they are not the best method if smoothness and evenness are the goal.
+If you want a more affordable benchmark for long-wear brush-applied foundation, my Maybelline Super Stay Lumi-Matte Foundation review is worth comparing.

 How does it compare with NARS Light Reflecting Foundation?

-These two are for different moods and different skin priorities.
-Soft Matte is the better choice if you want more coverage, stronger oil control, and a more perfected finish.
-Light Reflecting is the one I would point to if you want a more skin-like, flexible, slightly fresher look.
+These two serve very different purposes.
+Soft Matte is the one to reach for if you want more coverage, stronger oil control, and a more polished finish.
+Light Reflecting is the one I would point to for a more skin-like, flexible, slightly fresher look that wears more forgivingly across different skin types.

-For oily skin in humidity, Soft Matte is usually the safer bet.
-For normal, combination, or more texture-sensitive skin that wants a more forgiving finish, Light Reflecting will feel easier.
-If you are still deciding what kind of texture you prefer, my best cushion foundation for oily skin page also helps show how much softer and lighter some alternatives can feel.
+For oily skin in heat and humidity, Soft Matte is usually the safer bet.
+For combination or more texture-sensitive skin that wants an easier, more natural-feeling result, Light Reflecting feels less demanding.
+If you are still deciding how much coverage and hold you actually want, my best cushion foundation for oily skin page also shows how much softer and lighter some alternatives can feel.

 How does it compare with Estée Lauder Double Wear?

-If your priority is maximum endurance above everything else, Double Wear still has a strong case.
+If maximum staying power is the priority above all else, Double Wear still has a strong argument.
 If you want better blurring with a softer matte look, NARS Soft Matte can be more appealing.
-And if budget matters more, it is smart to compare prestige formulas with the better picks in my best drugstore foundation for oily skin roundup before spending more.
+And if budget is part of the decision, it is worth comparing both against the stronger picks in my best drugstore foundation for oily skin roundup before spending at this level.

 Is the shade range good, and do shades run consistent across NARS formulas?

-The shade range is good overall, and NARS is one of the brands people often trust more than average for undertone options.
-The only caution is that shades do not always behave exactly the same across different NARS formulas, because finish and coverage affect how a shade reads on the skin.
+The shade range is good overall, and NARS is generally trusted more than average for undertone variety.
+The caution I would add is that shades do not always read identically across different NARS formulas.
+Finish and coverage affect how a color looks on skin, so a shade name you know from another NARS product is a starting point, not a guarantee.

-So yes, the range is good, but I still would not buy it blindly just because you know your name in another NARS base.
-Always double-check.
-If you find most fuller matte foundations too intense and want something softer, you may also want to compare with the options in my best foundation makeup for acne-prone skin guide, since many of those strike a more forgiving balance.
+Always double-check before buying.
+If you find fuller matte foundations too intense in general and want something softer, the options in my best foundation makeup for acne-prone skin guide tend to strike a more forgiving balance.

 Is the 45 mL size worth the price compared with standard 30 mL foundations?

-Yes, I think this is one of the product's underrated strengths.
-Prestige foundations are often sold in 30 mL bottles, so getting 45 mL here does make the price feel more reasonable, especially if you already know you like fuller matte formulas.
+Yes — this is one of the product's underrated strengths.
+Most prestige foundations are sold in 30 mL bottles, so getting 45 mL here makes the price feel considerably more reasonable, especially if you already know fuller matte formulas are your thing.

-It is still not cheap, obviously.
-But it is easier to justify than some foundations that charge a similar amount for much less product.
-If you are shopping by value as much as by finish, that matters.
+It is still a prestige price point.
+But it is easier to justify than foundations charging similar amounts for significantly less product.
+If you are shopping by value as much as by finish, that extra volume matters.

 Pros and cons